Homology of spaces of curves on blowups: Introduction

 Let $X$ be a projective algebraic variety and $C$ be a projective algebraic curve over $\bbC$.
 What is the homology of the space of algebraic (or equivalently holomorphic) maps $\Alg(C,X)$ from $C$ to $X$?

 Segal \cite{segal1979topology} discovered a remarkable phenomenon: when $X = \bbP^n$, the homology of the space of degree $d$ algebraic maps approximates the homology of the space of degree $d$ continuous maps as $d \to \infty$.
 More precisely, for all $i \in \bbN$ and $d \gg 0$ the map induced by inclusion is an isomorphism.
 Here $\Alg_d$ (resp.\ $\Top_d$) denotes the clopen subset consisting of degree $d$ algebraic (resp.\ continuous) maps.
 Since Segal's work this result has been extended to rational curves on toric varieties, Grassmannians, flag varieties, and more generally varieties with a dense solvable group action \cite{kirwan1985spaces, guest1995topology, boyer1999stability, boyer1994topology, Gravesen}.
+Motivated by these results, Cohen--Jones--Segal \cite{cohen-jones-segal} made a conjecture about this phenomenon holding more generally.

+In this paper, we consider the case where $X$ is the blowup of a projective space $\bbP(V)$ at a finite number of points $p_1, \dots, p_r$.
+(Throughout, we take $\dim V \geq 3$ since otherwise the blowup is trivial).
+This case is notable for two reasons.
+First, when $r$ is large and the points are in general position, $X$ is not a homogeneous variety (its automorphism group is discrete), whereas all previous instances concerned homogeneous targets.
+Second, it includes all $2$-dimensional Fano varieties (del Pezzo surfaces).